truenas/documentation/content/SCALE/SCALEUIReference/Apps/AppsScreensSCALE.md

 Each application has the same or similarly named setting sections.
 The install and edit wizard screens include a navigation panel on the right of the screen that lists and links to the setting sections.
 A red triangle with an exclamation point marks the sections with required settings.
-An asterick marks required fields in a section.
+An asterisk marks required fields in a section.
-You can enter a new setting in fields that include a preprogramed default.
+You can enter a new setting in fields that include a preprogrammed default.

 {{< trueimage src="/images/SCALE/23.10/AppsInstallWizardSectionTOC.png" alt="App Installation Wizard ToC" id="17: App Installation Wizard ToC" >}}